-S – My favorite part is the shared learning.
+S – My favourite part is the shared learning.
 We get to read stories of historical characters together… My son and I are both learning about photography… I love learning with my kids

 B – Seeing her “get” something new.
 Earlier this year, she was learning “doubles” in math (like 2+2 and 5+5) and for a day or two it was a struggle.
 Then on about the third day it clicked and she was whizzing through her doubles problems.
 It’s also been fun to see her doing better with reading and growing more confident and starting to read on her own.

 T – Honestly, so much.
 It’s like parenting to its fullest.